-- Business Entity Endorsement fee: $26 (effective March 1, 2015 this fee will be $29) per endorsee per qualification.
+- Business Entity Endorsement fee: $32 per endorsee per qualification.

-Note: When a application is made to CDI, applicants may apply for what was known as a "fire and casualty broker-agent license" by selecting both the property broker-agent and casualty broker-agent license types on their application.
-Applicants checking both the property broker-agent and casualty broker-agent license types on the application will pay one filing fee.
+Note: When a application is made to CDI, applicants may apply for is known as a "property and casualty broker-agent license" by selecting both the property broker-agent and casualty broker-agent license types on their application.
+Applicants checking both the property broker-agent and casualty broker-agent license types on the application will pay one license filing fee of $188.

 Financial Security Requirements for Limited Liability Companies

-Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License online service.
+Upon application approval the license can be downloaded or printed by using CDI's Print or Download Your License.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents is completed and submitted to the California Department of Insurance (CDI):

-- An Action Notice of Appointment, with $26 (effective March 1, 2015 this fee will be $29) filing fee, completed by the sponsoring insurance company admitted to California.
+- An Action Notice of Appointment, with $32 filing fee, completed by the sponsoring insurance company admitted to California.
 Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners.

-- A Bond of Insurance Broker, form LIC 417-5, in the penal sum of $10,000 executed in California, by a California admitted surety, completed in the name of the business entity and signed by the business entity authorizes the business entity to act as an insurance broker.
+- Bond of Insurance Broker, form LIC 417-5, in the penal sum of $10,000, by a California admitted surety, completed in the true name of the business entity as principal and signed by the business entity authorizes the business entity to act as an insurance broker.